DoesDevStuff/Charlie-Portfolio/README.md

 # Charlie-Portfolio
-This is my personal portfolio website
+This is the source code for my personal portfolio website - a games programmer and web developer

 ## Design